zendevs404/zendevs404/README.md

 ## About Me

-I'm a passionate frontend developer with a keen interest in creating responsive and user-friendly web applications.
+I'm a passionate frontend developer with a and interest in creating responsive and user-friendly web applications.
 I have interested with modern frontend technologies like Vue.js.
 Additionally, I also have some backend skills, particularly in Node.js, which allows me to develop full-stack applications.

 ## Skills